ArnoutDevos/minimal-mistakes/_posts/2017-12-03-A-Neural-Algorithm-of-Artistic-Style.md

 <script src="https://gist.github.com/ArnoutDevos/fb9654a0e9908f7e320046dfee36791a.js"></script>

 ## Input images
-We need to define some constants for the inputs and we will be uisng RGB images with a 640 x 480 resolution, but you can easily modify the code to accommodate different sizes.
-Because of the mean substraction, that messes up the image visually,mentioned in the previous section, two helper functions `load_image()` and `recover_image()` are used.
+We need to define some constants for the inputs and we will be using RGB images with a 640 x 480 resolution, but you can easily modify the code to accommodate different sizes.
+Because of the mean substraction, that messes up the image visually, two helper functions `load_image()` and `recover_image()` are used.

 <script src="https://gist.github.com/ArnoutDevos/e2e3a1734b81930f0719138bd156fd6b.js"></script>